Focus Financial Partners: Key personnel

-Rudy Adolf incorporated Focus in 2004.
-He was previously Senior Vice President and General Manager of the Global Brokerage and Banking division of American Express.
+Prior to joining Focus in 2004, Adolf was Senior Vice President and General Manager of the Global Brokerage and Banking division of American Express.
 Before that, he was a partner at McKinsey & Company in New York, primarily focusing on financial services firms.
 He began his career with McKinsey in Munich.

-Adolf has been featured on several lists of the most influential people of his industry.

-In 2006, Wealth Management magazine named him one of its annual "Ten to Watch."

-In 2017, Adolf was named to the list of Icons & Innovators by InvestmentNews, honoring visionaries who have shaped and transformed the financial advice profession.
+Adolf has been featured on several lists of the most influential people of his industry: eleven years after being named its "Ten to Watch" by Wealth Management magazine, he was included in the list of Icons & Innovators by InvestmentNews.
+This list honors visionaries who have shaped and transformed the financial advice profession.